narcissism and alcoholism: When 2 Evils Meet

 Not all narcissists have problems with alcohol, but it isn’t uncommon for people with personality disorders to develop alcohol-related problems.

-The National Institute of Mental Health asserts that 22.6% of people suffering from a personality disorder may also have a problem with substance misuse.
+The National Institute of Mental Health asserts that 22.6% of people suffering from a personality disorder may also have substance misuse problems.

 Another study published in 2018 found that both grandiose and vulnerable narcissism were positive predictors of alcohol-related problems, although the way these two groups used alcohol differed, as did their ability to assess their alcohol consumption and the problems it caused.